yasirbhutta/tests-guru/docs/review-questions/css.md

 1. What are selectors in CSS?

+1. Write a program to execute a JavaScript function using HTML onclick Event Attribute
 1. How can you apply CSS style using ID value?

 1. Provide a style rule to display h1, h2 and h3 headings with a yellow color.